typst/packages/packages/preview/g-exam/0.3.2/README.md

 - Control the size of the logo image.
 - Convert to template
-- Allow true and false values in show-studen-data.
+- Allow true and false values in show-student-data.
 - Show clarifications.
 - Widen margin points.
 - Show solution.